-An exotic plant and fruit in its own right, the naranjilla (Solanum quitoense) is an interesting plant for those wishing to learn more about it, or even wanting to grow.
+An exotic plant and fruit in its own right, the naranjilla (Solanum quitoense) is an interesting plant for those wishing to learn more about it, or even wanting to grow it.
 Keep reading for naranjilla growing information and more.

 Naranjilla Growing Information

-The foliage of the naranjilla consist of 2-foot long, heart-shaped leaves that are soft and woolly; when young, the leaves are coated with brilliant purple hairs.
+The foliage of the naranjilla consist of 2 foot (61 cm.) long, heart-shaped leaves that are soft and woolly.
+When young the leaves are coated with brilliant purple hairs.
 Fragrant flower clusters are borne from the naranjilla plants with five white upper petals morphing into purple haired beneath.
 The resulting fruit is covered with brown hairs that are easily rubbed off to reveal the bright orange exterior.

 Inside the naranjilla fruit, the green to yellow juicy sections are separated by membranous walls.
 The fruit tastes like a delicious combination of pineapple and lemon and is peppered with edible seeds.